 The ERD diagram that we have displayed below shows all the different entities and their attributes.
 This will allow us to show relationships across all the entities and compose a data mart that will display relevant information so that Middlesex University at the strategic level can make informed choices in how the budget can be used.
 The ERD diagram will also show the university a cornucopia of other information like what suppliers are used at certain events and what the turnout of the event was.
 The ERD diagram is vital to the success and longevity of the database and the data mart as if any relationships are missing or any entities have been missed this could result in the error in running queries and retrieving accurate results.

-At every event each member of staff plays a crucial role like a events manager, public relations officer from marketing would be there to insure that everything goes according to plan.
+At every event each member of staff plays a crucial role like an events manager, public relations officer from marketing would be there to insure that everything goes according to plan.
 The member of staff is picked for each event by a few criteria; these criteria are the location of said staff member and their expertise as to the role that they are required to fill.

-After events and during the course of the year all staff members that are apart of the Middlesex University marketing department or are apart of an event that the marketing department has held need to be paid for their work.
+After events and during the course of the year all staff members that are part of the Middlesex University marketing department or are part of an event that the marketing department has held need to be paid for their work.

 To keep a track of all the task and how they were accomplished in the past will help us to understand perhaps how to overcome current difficulties but also will be beneficial to justify our expenditure.
-How we have managed the task indirectly relates to our budget and therefore we could justify requesting more budget for projects as we have x y and z amount of task that was not completed with other projects and therefor we perhaps under performed as a marketing department
+How we have managed the task indirectly relates to our budget and therefore we could justify requesting more budget for projects as we have x y and z amount of task that was not completed with other projects and therefore we perhaps under performed as a marketing department

 Different venues can be held in different countries thus the university fulfils its mission of attracting international attention as well as focusing on the international students who represent a large amount of the university target audience.